Home

 News

-Free replacement passports for victims of natural disasters
+Free replacement passports for victims of ex-Tropical Cyclone Alfred

-If your passport is lost, damaged or destroyed due to a natural disaster, you may be eligible for a free replacement.
+If your passport has been lost or damaged in these events, you may be eligible for a free replacement.

 Call us on 131 232 for more information.